Sun Valley Solar Blog

 • Inclusive maintenance and repairs, often well beyond manufacturer warranty periods.

-• A defined path to ownership after year five for homeowners who want the freedom to add to their system easily or simplify future home sale transactions.
+• A defined path to ownership for homeowners who want the freedom to add to their system easily or simplify future home sale transactions.

 Together, these features ensure that solar remains accessible to a wide range of Arizona homeowners—even after ownership-based incentives sunset—while still offering a route to full ownership and long-term energy control.

-Even as the federal residential tax credit sunsets for homeowner-owned systems after 2025, Arizona continues to offer strong state and utility incentives that add meaningful long-term value for those who purchase or finance their solar.
-These benefits are not available for leased systems, since the leasing company—not the homeowner—owns the energy and environmental credits.
-For homeowners pursuing ownership, the following programs remain powerful value multipliers:
+Arizona continues to offer strong state and utility incentives that add meaningful long-term value for those who purchase or finance their solar.
+These benefits are not available for leased systems, but for homeowners pursuing ownership, the following programs remain powerful value multipliers:

 1. Arizona State Solar Tax Credit: Arizona offers a 25% state income-tax credit, capped at $1,000, for residential solar installations.
 Any remaining credit can be carried forward for up to five years.